martinuray/martinuray.github.io/_posts/2020-10-20_python_setup.md

 In both cases (Windows and Linux), you must have noticed a change in the prompt.
 Leading, the name of the environment in brackets should be displayed:

 ![(.venv) before prompt](../images/python_installation_tut/venv_prompt.png "Activated Environment")

+When activated the environment, return to the folder by executing `cd ..` twice.
+Now, you are in your project folder again.
+This is the place where you should download the notebooks to.

 ## Installation of additional packages